amolenk/docs/docs/architecture/dapr-for-net-developers/observability.md

 #### Using Jaeger or New Relic as monitoring backend

+[5]:  "Jaeger"
+[6]:  "New Relic"

-Besides Zipkin, other monitoring backends exist that can ingest telemetry in the Zipkin format.
-Examples are [Jaeger][5] and [New Relic][6].
-To use them, you specify an `endpointAddress` pointing to either a Jaeger or New Relic server in the Dapr configuration file.
-Here is an example of a configuration file that configures Dapr to send telemetry to a Jaeger server.
+Besides Zipkin, other monitoring backends can also ingest telemetry in the Zipkin format.
+Examples include [Jaeger](https://www.jaegertracing.io/) and [New Relic](https://newrelic.com/).
+To try them out, specify an `endpointAddress` pointing to either a Jaeger or New Relic server in the Dapr configuration file.
+Here's an example of a configuration file that configures Dapr to send telemetry to a Jaeger server.
 The URL for Jaeger API is identical to the URL for the Zipkin API.
-The only difference with the config file in the Zipkin example is the port the server is running on:
+The only difference is the port on which the server is running:

  ```yaml
  apiVersion: dapr.io/v1alpha1